 PrEP (before exposure)

-Pre-Exposure Prophylaxis (PrEP) is an HIV prevention strategy where people without HIV take anti-HIV medications to reduce their risk of becoming infected if they are exposed to the virus.
+Pre-Exposure Prophylaxis (PrEP) is an HIV prevention strategy where people without HIV take anti-HIV medication to reduce their risk of becoming infected if they are exposed to the virus.

 When someone is exposed to the virus through sex or injection drug use, these medicines work to keep the virus from establishing infection.
 If taken daily, PrEP can reduce the risk of HIV infection by over 90 percent.